Search Committee: Synopsis

-Phyllis Vance (Phyllis Smith) and Erin await the results of a DNA test to see if Erin is the daughter previously given up by Phyllis in high school.
+Phyllis Vance and Erin await the results of a DNA test to see if Erin is the daughter previously given up by Phyllis in high school.
 The results are negative, but Phyllis holds off on telling Erin after Andy rejects Erin's proposal to start dating again, and continues to show maternal affection toward her.

 Angela becomes engaged to her state senator boyfriend, Robert.
-Oscar Martinez (Oscar Nunez), who strongly believes that Robert is gay, shares his feelings with Pam.
+Oscar Martinez, who strongly believes that Robert is gay, shares his feelings with Pam.
 Most of the office thinks so as well.
 They eventually decide not to tell Angela for a wide range of reasons—not everyone is sure Robert is gay, Oscar is looking forward to the elegant wedding, and Pam does not think it is anyone's right to blurt out that information.
 Angela is rude about her nuptial plans, first sing-songing to an indifferent Stanley that they might not have room to invite him to the wedding, and then asking Pam if she can borrow the plans for the dream wedding Pam never got to have, before mocking the ceremony where Pam and Jim got married at Niagara Falls.
 Pam is tempted to spill the beans about Robert's sexuality, but smiles sweetly and wishes Angela "a very happy wedding".